Skip to main content

 The AWS security model

 Companies that leverage public cloud platforms like AWS need to be aware of their role in security.
-AWS has a shared responsibility model, where the cloud provider manages the security of its own cloud infrastructure and the customers are responsible for securing their data and workloads.
+AWS has a shared responsibility model, where the cloud provider manages its own cloud infrastructure security and the customers are responsible for securing their data and workloads.

 AWS implements firewalls, encryption, interservice transport layer security (TLS), and other techniques to secure the infrastructure layer.
 For some of AWS’s managed services options, its security responsibilities also extend to the service layer.
 As we’ll see in the next section, AWS provides services and features to help organizations implement security for their applications and workloads, but the responsibility for this ultimately falls on the customer.
 Check out our top 8 AWS Security best practices to learn more.